yam3moe/yam3moe.github.io/teaching.md

 <div style="margin-top: 3em;"></div>
-<p>The syllabus and evaluation files are password-protected.
-Feel free to email me for the passwords.</p>
+<p>The teaching statement, syllabus, and evaluation files are password-protected.
+Please email me to obtain the password(s).</p>